 The eastern coastal stretch, made up of Kelantan, Terengganu and Pahang states, sees fewer tourists than the far busier west coast and is often referred to as the heart of Malay culture.
-Physically cut off from the west by a mountainous interior -- the railway didn't reach Kelantan till the 1930s -- the region's relative isolation saw it develop at a different pace to the rest of the country.
+Physically cut off from the west by a mountainous interior—the railway didn't reach Kelantan until the 1930s—the region's relative isolation saw it develop at a different pace to the rest of the country.

 To the south, with the Straits of Melaka lapping at its western coast, the South China Sea lying to its east and the island city-state of Singapore linked to the south, the three southern states of Johor, Melaka and Negeri Sembilan make for a great introduction to Malaysia's natural wonders, as well as some of the country's fascinating and rich cultural history.

 Each region has its own attractions.
-The east boasts a rich jungled interior and attractive beaches and islands -- some would rank the beaches among the best in the entire region.
+The east boasts a rich jungled interior and attractive beaches on the Perhentians and other islands—some would rank the beaches among the best in the entire region.
 The south hosts tourist favourites including Melaka and Tioman Island, along with the capital Kuala Lumpur, while the north is home to Penang and Langkawi.